 Some of that information might have been helpful to the family of Ms. Dies who, by then, had served notice through their lawyer of their intent to file a civil suit against Mrs. Capps and the government for wrongful death.

-In the course of my research and as each installment of the series was published I made repeated efforts to get Mrs. Capps or her press aide Chris Meagher to comment on my findings, but the only statement they made (to FoxNews.com and The Santa Barbara Independent) was that the series was “full of inaccuracies.”
+In the course of my research and as each installment of the series was published I made repeated efforts to get Mrs. Capps or her press aide Chris Meagher to comment on my findings, but the only statement they made to The Santa Barbara Independent and FoxNews.com was that the series was “full of inaccuracies.”

 THE FEDS OPEN A PROBE

 That position is in direct conflict with the evidence uncovered in my investigation and published in Parts Two, Four and Five of the series.

-The DOJ has repeatedly refused to comment on the probe which commenced on May 27th when Marquest J. Meeks, a Public Integrity prosecutor from Washington interviewed Teresa Montoya, Mr. Morua’s then fiancé.
+The DOJ repeatedly refused to comment on the probe which commenced on May 27th when Marquest J. Meeks, a Public Integrity prosecutor from Washington interviewed Teresa Montoya, Mr. Morua’s then fiancé.
 That same night, Special Agents Dieter Willkomm and Marni Barton from The Bureau’s nearby Santa Maria RA, interviewed Mr. Morua in the Santa Barbara County Jail.
 Several days later they spoke to his mother Rose Saucedo.